Dragon Con Returns with a Roar: Matthew Lewis Admits to Costume Theft and Bonnie Wright Reveals Cut Scene

 Matthew Lewis admitted to stealing Neville’s Battle of Hogwarts costume.
 It’s currently on a mannequin in his parents’ home, and the costume that is displayed at Warner Bros.
 Studio Tour London – The Making of Harry Potter is not authentic.
 He said that he had stolen several items from the set, explaining, “I’m a dirty thief.”
 Bonnie Wright said that she had accidentally stolen a coin but expressed disappointment when she couldn’t use it for anything.

 When asked what position they would like to play behind the camera, Bonnie replied, “I was so obsessed and in love with the art department.”
 She said that she always felt like she wanted to work behind the camera and so she would try to spend her days in most departments just helping out.
 In fact, she does own a production company named Bon Bon Lumiere and mentioned that her next project is a short horror film titled Consumed, which is about a monster that hunts a couple inside their own home.

 Matthew said that his favorite line for Neville is “entirely self-serving because I wrote it.”
 In the movie Harry Potter and the Deathly Hallows – Part 2 when the wooden bridge blew up, Neville says, “That went well.”
 There wasn’t a line to follow the scene, so director David Yates told Matthew Lewis to make one up.
-Matthew continued, “So I just went ‘That went well,’ thinking they would obviously cut that, but they didn’t.”
+Matthew continued, “And I just went ‘That went well,’ thinking that they would obviously cut that.
+But they didn’t!”